 The World Hardball Doubles Rocks It

 By James Zug Photos by John Lau The World Hardball Doubles is a pretty venerable title for a world championship.
-It is as old as the official World Juniors, and only six years younger than the...
+It is as old as the...

 Maine/Maryland at Meadow Mill Doubles T’ment